 Tingwall and Central Mainland

-Photo: Kim Rendall The central part of mainland Shetland contains some of the most spectacular vistas and green and verdant landscapes.
-Photographers, golfers, ornithologists, otter spotters, historians, anglers, botanists, geologists and art lovers will all find something of interest here.
+Photo: Kim Rendall Containing some of the most spectacular vistas and green and verdant landscapes, the central part of mainland Shetland is a boon for photographers, golfers, ornithologists, otter spotters, historians, anglers, botanists, geologists and art lovers.
 From the fertile Tingwall Valley and the deepest loch at Girlsta to the offshore isles at Nesting and the ‘forest’ at Kergord, the area is full of scenic and interesting attractions.

 Leaving Scalloway, head through the Tingwall valley with its rich soil and profusion of wild blooms.
 The loch has nesting swans and ducks.
 The road is mostly single track with passing places, so drive carefully.

 The name Tingwall is from ON Þingvöllr (field of the parliament).
 Law Ting Holm at the north of the loch was the site of the Alting – the annual Norse parliament – an assembly of freemen and a court of law.
 Camp was set up in the valley but the meeting was held on the islet, which was accessible by briggistanes.
 Interpretive panels at the loch side give more details.